-- a minor disturbance in the examination room caused by another candidate, such as momentary bad behaviour or a mobile phone ringing - a domestic inconvenience, such as moving house, lack of facilities, taking holidays - making personal arrangements such as a wedding or holiday arrangements which conflict with the examination timetable For more information, refer to section 2.3 of A guide to the special consideration process 3.
-The special consideration mark 'allowance' Where a candidate is present for the assessment but disadvantaged, special consideration is normally given by applying an allowance of additional marks to each component affected within a specification.
+Where a candidate is present for the assessment but disadvantaged, special consideration is normally given by applying an allowance of additional marks to each component affected within a specification.
 The size of the allowance depends on the timing, nature and extent of the illness or misfortune.
-Below is an example of the mark allowance for specific circumstances: - 5% This is the maximum allowance and will be reserved for the most exceptional cases, such as terminal illness of the candidate or a parent/carer.
+Below is an example of the mark allowance for specific circumstances:

+- 5% This is the maximum allowance and will be reserved for the most exceptional cases, such as terminal illness of the candidate or a parent/carer, brother or sister.
 It is also applied in the instance of a death of a member of the immediate family within three months of the examination. - 4% This allowance is applied for very serious problems such as a life-threatening illness of candidate or member of immediate family, major surgery at or near the time of the examination, or severe or permanent bodily injury or a serious crisis/incident at the time of the examination. - 3% This is a more common category which includes a recent traumatic experience such as death of a close friend or distant relative, recent illness of a more serious nature, a flare-up of a severe congenital/medical condition or a psychological condition, or a broken limb(s).
-Note that 'recent' is defined as up to four months prior to the examination(s) taking place. - 2% This is the most common category of allowance and includes illness at the time of the examination, a broken limb(s) on the mend, the effects of pregnancy (not pregnancy per se) and extreme distress on the day of an examination (not simply exam related stress). - 1% This is reserved for more minor problems such as noise during an examination which is more than momentary, the illness of another candidate which leads to minor disruption in the WWW.THEEXAMSOFFICE.ORG E. contact@TheExamsOffice.com T. 0333 7000 755 @ theexamsoffice f The Exams Office examination room or hay fever on the day of an examination.
+Note that 'recent' is defined as up to four months prior to the examination(s) taking place. - 2% This is the most common category of allowance and includes illness at the time of the examination, a broken limb(s) on the mend, the effects of pregnancy (not pregnancy per se) and extreme distress on the day of an examination (not simply exam related stress). - 1% This is reserved for more minor problems such as noise during an examination which is more than momentary, the illness of another candidate which leads to minor disruption in the examination room or hay fever on the day of an examination.

 Special consideration cannot be applied in a cumulative fashion and an application should only be made for the most serious indisposition.
-Centres should also note that special consideration can also be applied for an allowance on the last paper taken in a day when a candidate has been entered for three or more examinations timetabled for the same day and the total duration of those papers is more than 5 hours 30 minutes (GCSE, Level 1 and Level 2 examinations) or more than 6 hours (GCE and Level 3 examinations).
-In this instance, the likely allowance of additional marks would be 2% 'for the last paper taken that day.

 For more information, refer to section 3 of A guide to the special consideration process.

+Absent from a timetabled component/unit for acceptable reasons

-4. Enhanced grading in cases of acceptable absence Where a candidate has missed (is absent from) a timetabled component/unit for an acceptable reason and the centre is prepared to support an application for special consideration, the awarding body may make an adjustment to the terminal grade.
+Where a candidate has missed (is absent from) a timetabled component/unit for an acceptable reason and the centre is prepared to support an application for special consideration, the awarding body may make an adjustment to the terminal grade.
 However, the component/unit must have been missed in the terminal series and the minimum requirements for enhanced grading in cases of acceptable absence must be met.

-As example, for GCE AS and A-level and GCSE qualifications (AQA, OCR, Pearson and WJEC linear specifications) one whole component, which is a minimum of 15% of the total assessment, must normally have been completed.
+For example, for GCE AS and A-level and GCSE qualifications (AQA, OCR, Pearson and WJEC linear specifications) one whole component, which is a minimum of 15% of the total assessment, must normally have been completed.

 For more information, refer to section 4 of A guide to the special consideration process.

+When should centres process an application for special consideration?

-5. Applying for special consideration Deadline Centres are permitted to submit special consideration requests for timetabled written examinations to awarding bodies at any point after the affected examination(s).
-For the summer 2023 examination series, the final date for submitting special consideration requests to awarding bodies is 5 July 2023.
-Information sharing As candidate information is being shared with a third party, centres must comply with the UK General Data Protection Regulations (GDPR)/Data Protection Act 2018 and inform the candidate when an application for special consideration is submitted to the awarding body.
-Processing applications Applications for special consideration in respect of timetabled written examinations delivered by AQA, CCEA, OCR, Pearson and WJEC GCSE and GCE qualifications must be processed online.
+Centres are permitted to submit special consideration applications for timetabled written examinations to awarding bodies at any point after the affected examination(s).
+For the summer 2024 examination series, the final date for submitting special consideration requests to awarding bodies for GCSE and GCE examinations is 3 July 2024.

+How do centres process an application for special consideration?

+Applications for special consideration in respect of timetabled written examinations delivered by AQA, CCEA, OCR, Pearson and WJEC GCSE and GCE qualifications must be processed online.
 Paper forms will not be accepted.
 Spreadsheets must not be submitted to awarding bodies.

 Online applications for special consideration are made through:

-AQA Centre Services E. contact@TheExamsOffice.com T. 0333 7000 755